scality/gh-actions-exporter/docs/metrics-analysis-prometheus/collected-reported-metrics.md

 user and will vary depending on the workload.
 As an example, adding an extra 30% is what we found by comparing the values in the documentation of different cloud providers (for CPU, RAM, and storage) with the actual values available on our invoices.
-Using this information, we were able to estimate the overall cost using the following formula:
+Using this information, estimating the overall cost can be done using the following formula:
 (all costs are per minute)

 ```bash